dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.9 - [Skill Point System](/2020/08/26/js-javascript-example-skill-point-system/)

-This is a skill point system that I put togetaher to make use of in some canvas examples.
+This is a skill point system that I put together to make use of in some canvas examples that might call for such a system.
+The general idea here is that in a game where there is an experience point system on each level some skill points will be given to the player.
+These skill points can then be invested into upgrades that have various effects on a main game state object.

 ### 1.10 - [Sort planets](/2020/08/31/js-javascript-example-sort-planets/)